MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/3d-view/index.md

 <!-- ------------------------------ -->
 #### Color type (section)

-In the **DOM** tab, You can choose from the following color schemes visualize the DOM in the 3D canvas:
+In the **DOM** tab, you can choose from the following color schemes visualize the DOM in the 3D canvas:

 *  **Purple to White** radio button - The 3D canvas shows elements ranging from purple to white.